Multiplicative Equivariant Thom Spectra & Structured Real Orientations: Real Orientations Multiplication on BPR

 \begin{remark}[Real Wilson Spaces] \begin{enumerate}[(i)] \item The construction of \(\MWR\) by Angelini-Knoll--Kong--Quigley is a (Real) equivariant refinement of a construction of Hahn--Raksit--Wilson.
 In their work on the even filtration \cite[Definition 3.2.9]{hahn2024motivicfiltrationtopologicalcyclic}, Hahn--Raksit--Wilson constructed \(\MW\) as the Thom spectrum of

-By construction, Hahn--Raksit--Wilson's \(\MW\) is the underlying non-equivariant spectrum of Angelini-Knoll--Kong--Quigley's \(\MWR\). \item The base space of \(\MWR\) is an example of a \emph{Real Wilson Space}.
+By construction, Hahn--Raksit--Wilson's \(\MW\) is the underlying non-equivariant spectrum of Angelini-Knoll--Kong--Quigley's \(\MWR\). \item The base space $\Omega^{\infty} \Sigma^{\rho} \MU_{\R}$ of \(\MWR\) is an example of a \emph{Real Wilson Space}.
 The non-equivariant version was first extensively studied by Wilson in his PhD thesis \cite{Wilson1973, wilson1975wilsonspaces2}, hence the nomenclature.
 The study of the Real version was undertaken by Hill--Hopkins \cite{hill2018realwilsonspaces}.
-In particular, they show that \(\Omega^\infty \Sigma^{n\rho}\MUR\) has finite type free homology with
+In particular, they show that \(\Omega^\infty \Sigma^{n\rho}\MUR\) has finite type $\rho$-free homology, see \cite[Theorem 1.2]{hill2018realwilsonspaces}.
+More precisely, the computation of Hill--Hopkins shows that \(\Omega^\infty \Sigma^{n\rho}\MUR\) has free \(\uHZ\)-homology, and that \(\uHZ\otimes \Omega^\infty \Sigma^{n\rho}\MUR\) is strongly even.
+The finite type assumption follows from the non-equivariant computation Wilson \cite[Theorem 3.3, Corollary 3.4]{Wilson1973}.